nitintyagi007-iitr/nitintyagi007-iitr.github.io/index.md

 2. Participated in workshop on EMERGING TRENDS IN INFORMATION TECHNOLOGY organized by DIRD college, Delhi

 ### M.Tech Dissertation
-Development and Implementation of Algorithm to Remove Back to Front Interference in Historical Stained Documents
+Dissertation Topic: "Development and Implementation of Algorithm to Remove Back to Front Interference in Historical Stained Documents"<br/>
+Name of supervisor:  Dr. Rajiv Kumar

 ### MCA Dissertation
-Image Segmentation using DBSCAN(Density-based spatial clustering of applications with noise) Algorithm in Java
+Dissertation Topic: "Image Segmentation using DBSCAN(Density-based spatial clustering of applications with noise) Algorithm in Java"
+Name of Supervisor: Dr. Kanwal Garg

 ### Work Experience
 1. Worked as an Asstt.
 Professor in Kalka Institute for Research & Advanced Studies college affiliated from GGSIP University Delhi from 2014 -2017